Ph3n1xa/CheatSheets/README.md

 # CheatSheets

-Personal reference guides for penetration testing methodologies, tools, and techniques.
+Personal reference guides for penetration testing methodologies, tools, and techniques (FRENCH LANGUAGE).

 These cheat sheets are condensed notes from my HTB Academy training, labs, and practical experience.